 Pricing

-- The Scale Plan offers custom pricing and tailored support for organizations with unique requirements.
+- The Thinkific Plus plan offers custom pricing and tailored support for organizations with unique requirements.

 7. Membership.io

-Membership.io (formerly known as Searchie) is a platform designed for managing online courses, memberships, and coaching programs.
-It offers a centralized content library where users can upload and organize videos, audio files, and documents.
+Membership.io (formerly Searchie) is a platform designed for managing online courses, memberships, and coaching programs.
+It offers a centralized content library where you can upload and organize videos, audio files, and documents.

-It also includes adaptive content access, which lets creators customize content visibility based on member progress and attributes.
+It also includes adaptive content access, which lets you customize content visibility based on member progress and attributes.
 Their AI-powered content management tools automate tasks such as tagging and sorting course materials.

 Key Features